 Messerschmidt and Talking Heads

-I’ve written about Messerschmidt’s character heads elsewhere.
-They’re fantastic.
+The Messerschmidt busts make a mighty impression when you first see them.
 Unexpected.
 Intriguing.
 And 250+ years old.
-Which makes them ideal material for a dialogue with contemporary works on a similar theme.
+Which makes them ideal material for a dialogue with contemporary works that address similar themes.

-The Talking Heads exhibition features 12 of Messerschmidt’s busts.
-In addition, curator Axel Köhne takes the head as a subject in art and presents around 60 related works by ten contemporary artists.
+The Talking Heads exhibition features 12 of Messerschmidt’s character heads.
+In addition, curator Axel Köhne takes the same part of the body as a subject in art and presents around 60 related works by ten contemporary artists.

 These modern works include photos, paintings, sculptures, video projections and even an alarming dark room (more on that below).

-I have less expertise in this area than a stork after a heavy night out with his friends, but the results are quite startling and worth the few minutes it takes to get around Lower Belvedere’s Orangery gallery.
+I have less expertise in this area than a hippo after a night out with his friends, but the results are quite startling and worth the few minutes it takes to get around Lower Belvedere’s Orangery gallery.

 The relationship to Messerschmidt’s busts is sometimes explicit.
 For example, Arnulf Rainer’s drawings on photos of the busts strike a suitably grotesque tone, while Mara Mattuschka’s paintings of the same seem to add a little more levity.